gatsbyjs/gatsby/docs/blog/2018-08-30-gatsby-values/index.md

 Setting and meeting expectations is the backbone of successful business (and people).
 It’s how we show respect, act professionally, and maintain healthy relationships.

 **If we say we’re going to do something, we’ll do it.** If we’re going to miss a deadline, we’ll tell you _before_ it passes.
-If we’re going to be late, we’ll email or text to let you know.
+We’ll show up to meetings on time — and if we’re going to be late, we’ll email or text to let you know.

 Behind all bad feelings — anger, disappointment, frustration, and beyond — there’s almost always a violated expectation.
 Gatsby is all about creating great experiences and good feelings, and managing expectations is how we make sure we live up to our goals.

 ### Go slow to go fast

-Every project will be planned, but it’s best to plan _before_ you’re halfway done and everything’s going wrong.
+All projects are planned.
+The question is whether they're planned upfront, or halfway through.

 We understand the value of moving quickly and shipping things regularly.
-However, we also understand that rushing ahead blindly ultimately leads to slower growth — not to mention a frustrated, unhappy team.
+We also understand the value in first thinking things through to make sure we’re moving in the right direction and shipping the right things.

 **By taking the time up front to think through our goals and plan appropriately, we will avoid costly mistakes and slowdowns, keep the team and community on the same page, and ultimately move _much faster_** than if we were charging ahead without thinking things through.